Scholarship Opportunity - The Friends of the Gordon-Lee Mansion are now accepting scholarship applications.

 Chickamauga, GA 30707

-Friends of The Gordon-Lee Mansion incorporated in the spring of 2011.
-We have been approved with 501C3 tax exempt status effective May 9, 2011.
+Friends of the Gordon-Lee Mansion was incorporated in spring 2011 and received 501(c)(3) tax-exempt status effective May 9, 2011.

 P.O.
 Box 465